ikalmalik/ikalmalik/README.md

 # **Researcher | Analyst**
+**``Division``**
 Hydrometeorology, Climate Modelling, Remote Sensing, Geospatial Intelligence

 # Assalammualaikum and Hi there 👋:
 **``This is about me``**
-I am an undergraduate student in the Applied Meteorology Study Program, IPB University.
+<br /> I am an undergraduate student in the Applied Meteorology Study Program, IPB University.
 And senior researcher at The IPB SSRS Association (Student Researcher Organization at IPB University).
+Currently engaged in Remote Sensing and GIS in the fields of atmosphere and climate, environmental science, and Geoscience as well as agriculture.
+Also, computational sciences based on current technology are being developed, such as the use of programming languages R, Python, and JavaScript through Google Earth Engine.
+The use of cloud computing-based instrumentation technology and machine learning is also being built, such as developing weather instrumentation (Automatic Weather Station).

 ### 💻 Interested and Skills in Progress